paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-overview.md

 ## Proposal

-This RFC proposes a three-phased approach to move away from the current dependency management system in the Paketo project and instead standardize on a new solution that will be more maintainable and extensible.
+This RFC proposes a three-phased approach to move away from the current dependency management system in the Paketo project and instead standardize on a new solution that will be more maintainable, extensible, and transparent.

 ## Motivation